The best authors in the world would be nothing without editors. Editors offer an essential, impartial perspective on written content.

 It goes without saying that good content must be created in accordance with grammar rules.
 Pay attention to:

 Some common grammar mistakes I’ve seen include inconsistent capitalization, overuse of commas and sentences that either don’t have a subject or predicate.
 Inexperienced writers will often write run-on sentences under the pretense that long sentences seem more intellectual.
-In reality, these sentences are simply unreadable.
 Avoid run-on sentences like the plague!

 A tip to keep in mind: writing is not like talking.
 If you’ve ever looked at a transcription from a voice-to-text app, you’ll see how erratic the content looks.
 Don’t construct your content from voice notes, or from stream of consciousness.
 The resulting grammar of your content will make it unreadable.